MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 Q: Why can't I upload an image, and why does the image preview fail to load?

-A. If the image filename is long or contains many full-width characters, it may fail to upload or the preview might not be displayed.
+A. If the image file name is long or contains many full-width characters, it may fail to upload or the preview might not be displayed.
 Try shortening the file name and then upload it again.

    :::image type="content" source="media/rte-image-preview.png" alt-text="Image preview failure.":::